stephenlloyd/bitmap_editor/README.md

 ```

 When implementing this program focus on quality and best practices.
 DO NOT RUSH!
 It's not a speed test.
 Make sure the program works with odd input and doesn't crash.

-# Submission

-We've created a very basic skeleton application you can use as a basis to start from.
-Feel free to adapt and refactor it as you see fit.

-The skeleton can be found here: https://github.com/carwow/bitmap_editor

-Please submit a fully completed answer within the time allowed.
-Please provide source code and full GIT repository.
-Please commit often and with good commit messages.
-That will allow us to see how you've approached the problem.
-Don't worry about changing things around often